TerribleDev/intro-to-docker/Readme.md

 ## Getting Started

 We first need to setup our machines.
 Click the link for your OS.
+Please read below for specific instructions if required.
+After you have your machine setup read the [intro](intro.md)

 * [Windows 10](https://gist.github.com/TerribleDev/dd424d3d090bcf5634dcf8417411a081)
 * [Windows 7](https://gist.github.com/TerribleDev/721fde498ae7e2e17c5c44a9d8e07412)